steven-liou/skip-char/README.md

 1. A simple plugin that allows the user to type over "non-word" characters.
 Useful for typing over HTML tags (`<` and `>`), strings, parenthesis, brackets, etc.

+- Default characters to skip over are characters not in `[a-zA-Z0-9 ]`, or non-alphanumeric or whitespace characters

 2. Another side feature is smart semi-colon.
 If `;` is inserted at the end of line (for languages that use ";" to terminate a statement), a newline will automatically be inserted if the next character the user type is a "word" character.